-The staff of Nine Dragons Group will forge ahead with concerted efforts and get well-prepared for changes and challenges.
-On behalf of all members of the Board, I would like to take this opportunity to express my sincere gratitude to our stakeholders, including employees, governments at all levels, customers, investors, banks and business partners for their trust and support in Nine Dragons Paper all along.
+I commit that we will get ourselves well prepared to tackle with changes and challenges, with the determination to provide our customers with “a piece of exemplary quality paper” sustainably.
+On behalf of all members of the Board, I would like to take this opportunity to express my sincere gratitude to our stakeholders, including all employees, governments at all levels, customers, investors, banks and business partners for their trust and support in Nine Dragons Paper all along.